wp-plugins/wpcore/readme.txt

 You'll find the [FAQ on WPcore.com](http://wpcore.com/help).

+== Upgrade Notice ==
+Fixed bug that caused all the assets on the WordPress.org SVN to go missing.
+All good now.

 == Changelog ==

 = 1.2.6 =
-* Fixed bug that killed on the assets on the WordPress.org SVN.
+* Fixed bug that caused all the assets on the WordPress.org SVN to go missing.
 All good now.

 = 1.2.2 =
 * Updated readme again (sorry)